htcondor/htcondor/docs/users-manual/submitting-a-job.rst

    **transfer\_output\_files**\ :index:`transfer_output_files<single: transfer_output_files; submit commands>`
    is specified, its list governs which are transferred back at eviction time.
-Before the job starts running again, all of the files that were stored when the job was last evicted are copied to the job’s new remote scratch directory.
+Before the job starts running again, all of the files that were stored when the job was last evicted are copied to the job's new remote scratch directory.

    The purpose of saving files at eviction time is to allow the job to